carmemias/src-website/documentation/create-new-programme-page.md

 7. Then, as a reply to the question *"Is this for the current year?"*, choose *"Yes"* if it's for the forthcoming festival or *"No"* if it isn't.

-You will have something like this:
+You will end up with something like this:
 ![A Complete New Programme Page](assets/new-programme-page.jpg) *Illustration 2: a complete new Programme page.*